RobertBaruch/dergwasm/README.md

 > WARNING: Installation at this point isn't turnkey.
 You must be familiar with the Dev Tool, the inspector, and the ProtoFlux tool.

 1. If you haven't already done so, install [Resonite Mod Loader](https://github.com/resonite-modding-group/ResoniteModLoader).
-2. From the [latest release](https://github.com/RobertBaruch/dergwasm/releases), under Assets, download `Dergwasm.dll` and `firmware.wasm`.
+2. From the [latest release](https://github.com/RobertBaruch/dergwasm/releases), under Assets, download `Dergwasm.dll`.
 3. Copy `Dergwasm.dll` into your `rml_mods` directory.
 See the [Resonite Mod Loader instructions](https://github.com/resonite-modding-group/ResoniteModLoader) for details about that.
 4. Start Resonite.
 5. To verify that the mod loaded, you can look in your Resonite logs for something like this line: